taddeimania/dotfiles_extra/README.md

 This dotfile repo is the plugable custom configuration for JarrodCTaylor's famous [dotfiles](https://github.com/JarrodCTaylor/dotfiles).

 In my opinion they are the best dotfiles.
-Go pull them down and give him a start.
+Go pull them down and give him a star.